About Horticulturist Services in Sydney

 Helen Young Horticulturist is based in Willoughby on Sydney’s leafy North Shore, and has been established since 1993.
 Our aim is to create beautiful and functional gardens that suit the needs of our clients.
 The business is a member of the Australian Institute of Landscape Designers and Managers (AILDM) and Helen won the Plantscape Design Award 2008 in the 2008 AILDM Landscape Design Awards.
 For more information see www.aildm.com.

-Specialising in garden renovations, we also offer garden consultations, design and access to a range of soft landscaping services, as well as supplying premium quality plants at competitive prices.
+Specialising in garden renovations, we also offer garden design, consultation and access to a range of soft landscaping services, as well as supplying premium quality plants at competitive prices.

 We pride ourselves on the quality of service and work that we provide.
 Nearly all of our work comes from word-of-mouth recommendations and repeat business.
 We return calls, turn up on time and keep our promises.
 References are available on request.
 Click on our testimonials page if you would like to read what some of our clients say about our service.

-We are happy to do small jobs as well as large projects.
+We are happy to be involved in small jobs as well as large projects.
 Our experience in balconies, terraces, courtyards and semis is based on our belief that the smaller the space, the better it has to look.
 We are also experienced in landscaping around new and renovated houses, and in preparing properties for sale.

-Apart from running the business, Helen is one of the regular garden experts on 702 ABC radio's Saturday morning gardening program.
-She writes two weekly columns in The Weekend Australian and is the gardening writer for Australian House and Garden magazine.
+Apart from running the business, Helen is one of the regular garden experts on ABC Sydney radio's Saturday morning gardening program.
+She writes two weekly columns in The Weekend Australian Magazine and is the gardening writer for Australian House and Garden magazine.

 See her columns for The Weekend Australian at https://www.theaustralian.com.au/life/columnists/helen-young.

 She co-authored a book with Jennifer Stackhouse on form and foliage plants for Murdoch Books in 2004.
 Her first solo book, Balcony: Gardening in Small Spaces (Lothian Books) was published in 2005 and has since sold out.